RQDA/RQDA/README.md

 ```

-## How to change the font sizes of RQDA interfacea
+## How to change the font sizes of RQDA interface
 1. There is a font setting interface in the Settings Tab.

 2. This can be achived by modifying ~/gtkrc-2.0 (create on if not exists), for instance: